7 No-nonsense paths to grants for Hispanic small business owners

 2. FedEx small business grant

 The multinational delivery service conducts an annual contest that awards 10 small businesses grants up to a maximum of $50,000 each.
-In its seventh FedEx Small Business Grant Contest, the company has doubled the size of its 10 grants.
 While not limited to just Hispanic participants, it welcomes everyone to enter.
-As a qualification, you must have a FedEx account in good standing as a U.S.-based payer.
+As a qualification, you must have a FedEx account in good standing as a US-based payer.
 However, you may not qualify if you currently have certain FedEx discounts.
-You can enter this contest in early 2020.
+The 2022 contest is over, but check the website for updates on the 2023 contest.

 Under the umbrella of the National Minority Supplier Development Council, the Business Consortium Fund offers financial services as a nonprofit business development entity.
 As an organization with certification from the United States Department of the Treasury, it provides a wide-range of financing options as well as business support for certified minority-owned companies through its network of strategic partners.